A Thriving Community

 Spokane Valley offers something for everyone.
 It is home to a variety of unique and interesting activities that will appeal to both local residents and visiting tourists.
 Take time to explore the valley!

-The new Spokane Valley Farmers Market will launch in Spokane Valley in June 2019.
-Located at CenterPlace Regional Events Center in the parking area near Discovery Playground, the market will operate every Friday evening, 5-8 p.m., June 7 to Sept.
-13. Come enjoy an opportunity to purchase fruit and produce, eggs, meat, cheese, honey, wine, cider, soap and other handmade items from local farms and vendors.
-The market will also feature area artists and crafters.
-Attendees can enjoy wine or beer at the craft beer garden onsite, food from local vendors and food trucks, and music provided by area musicians.
+The new Spokane Valley Farmers Market is located CenterPlace Regional Events Center in the parking area near Discovery Playground.
+This year, the will operate every Friday evening, 5-8 p.m., from June 5 to Sept.
+18. Come enjoy an opportunity to purchase fruit and produce, eggs, meat, cheese, honey, wine, cider, soap and other handmade items from local farms and vendors.
+The market will also feature area artists and crafters, as permitted.

-The Spokane Valley Summer Theatre will offer three productions in summer 2019: “Always, Patsy Cline” June 21-30; “The Sound of Music” July 12-28; and “Mamma Mia” Aug.
-9-18.
-Performances will be held in the University High School Theatre, a large, professional venue at 12420 E. 32nd Ave.
+The Spokane Valley Summer Theatre will offer three productions in summer 2020: “Little House on the Prairie” June 19-28; “The King and I” July 10-16; and “Sister Act” Aug.
+7-16.
+Performances are held in the University High School Theatre, a large, professional venue at 12420 E. 32nd Ave.
 Tickets are on sale now online.
+The theatre also provides summer camps for kids; check website for details.

-The Spokane Valley Arts Council will host the 2019 Art Showcase and Auction on Saturday, Oct.
-12, at CenterPlace Regional Event Center.
-This annual event highlights numerous talented artists and is a favorite among regional art enthusiasts and collectors.
+The Spokane Valley Arts Council will host the 2020 Art Showcase and Auction in October at CenterPlace Regional Event Center (date TBA).
+This event highlights numerous talented artists and is a favorite among regional art enthusiasts and collectors.
 It includes “quick finish” demonstrations early in the evening followed by a silent and live art auction.
-Tickets will be available on the arts council website.
 All proceeds support the commission of sculptures to enhance the beauty and culture of Spokane Valley.

 Mirabeau Point Park is a 55-acre park located in Spokane Valley along the west bank of the Spokane River and Centennial Trail.
 The park features a majestic waterfall, walking trails in a natural space, and the multi-sensory Discovery Playground for children of all ages and abilities.
 This is a special place in nature where families can gather for an afternoon picnic or take a quiet walk in the park.
 The CenterPlace Regional Event Center is adjacent to the park.